Matthijnssenslab/ViPER/README.md

 The ViPER (Virome Paired-End Reads pipeline) script is used by the Laboratory of Viral Metagenomics to process raw paired-end Illumina reads resulting from the [NetoVIR](https://doi.org/10.1038/srep16532) protocol.
 The NetoVIR protocol is a reproducible, modular approach to enrich multiple sample types (eg. human, insects, plants, etc.) for viruses which can then be sequenced.

 In this bioinformatics pipeline, reads are first trimmed by [Trimmomatic](https://github.com/usadellab/Trimmomatic).
 Subsequently, reads originating from the contaminome (sequenced and assembled negative controls) and the host genome can be removed by [Bowtie2](https://github.com/BenLangmead/bowtie2) and [samtools](http://www.htslib.org/).
-Left-over reads are further assembled into scaffolds by [metaSPAdes](https://github.com/ablab/spades).
+Left-over reads are further assembled into contigs by [metaSPAdes](https://github.com/ablab/spades).

-Final scaffolds can than be classified by [DIAMOND](https://github.com/bbuchfink/diamond) and [KronaTools](https://github.com/marbl/Krona/tree/master/KronaTools) with a lowest common ancestor approach.
+Final contigs can than be classified by [DIAMOND](https://github.com/bbuchfink/diamond) and [KronaTools](https://github.com/marbl/Krona/tree/master/KronaTools) with a lowest common ancestor approach.
 This is possible right after assembly with the `viper.sh` script, but is not required.
-Scaffolds can still be classified later on by the `viper-classify.sh` script.
-In addition, reads are mapped to the scaffolds with [bwa-mem2](https://github.com/bwa-mem2/bwa-mem2) to generate abundances for the Krona chart.
+Contigs can still be classified later on by the `viper-classify.sh` script.
+In addition, reads are mapped to the contigs with [bwa-mem2](https://github.com/bwa-mem2/bwa-mem2) to generate abundances for the Krona chart.

 **Disclaimer:**</br>
 These scripts are made publicly available in an effort to standardize viromics and the way how virome samples are bioinformatically processed.
 Although you may freely use the scripts in this repo for your own analysis, support is not guaranteed.